 Realistically, most of us cannot survive without a car.
 But there are some steps you can take to make your travel more efficient:

-- Keep your tires pumped.
-Low tire pressure hurts your fuel economy
+- Keep your tires pumped up.
+Low tire pressure hurts your fuel economy.

-- Use cruise control on long drives — in most cases, this can help to save gas.
+- Use cruise control.
+On long drives, this trick can help to save gas.

 - Carpool.
 This way, you’re splitting emissions between the number of people in the car.